meetingcostcalculator/meeting-cost-calculator-hugo-ca/README.md

 ## Credits

 An [Ottawa Civic Tech project](http://ottawacivictech.ca/), built by [Sean Boots](https://twitter.com/sboots/).
-Thanks to Dan, Conor, Corey, David, Miceal, and Gordon for ideas and contributions!
+Thanks to Dan, Conor, Corey, David, Miceal, Rick, Mary Beth, Gordon, and Brandon for ideas and contributions!

 This website is based on the [Vanilla Bootstrap Hugo Theme](https://github.com/zwbetz-gh/vanilla-bootstrap-hugo-theme).
 It uses [Bootstrap 4](https://getbootstrap.com/), the [Feather icon library](https://feathericons.com/), and [Netlify](https://www.netlify.com) for hosting.